Wellness visits: Regular checkups for everyone

-A Sanford Health wellness visit represents a partnership between you and your primary care provider that aspires to help you reach and maintain your best health.
+A Sanford Health wellness visit represents a partnership between you and your primary care provider to help you reach and maintain your best health.

 It can be an effective tool in pursuit of a longer life.
 A wellness visit can play a role in keeping minor issues minor.
 It can also help you maintain a dialogue with your provider that addresses your own medical history, your family’s medical history and the role you can play in improving or maintaining your health.

-Andrew Burgard, M.D., practices family medicine at Sanford West Fargo Clinic and treats acute and chronic conditions.
-He provides preventive health care for newborns to older adults.
+Andrew Burgard, M.D., practices family medicine at Sanford West Fargo Clinic in North Dakota, and Austin Spronk, M.D., practices family medicine primarily at Sanford Luverne Clinic in Minnesota.
+They treat acute and chronic conditions and provide preventive health care for newborns to older adults.

-We recently talked with Dr. Burgard about what you can expect with a wellness visit.
+Dr. Burgard and Dr. Spronk talked with Sanford Health News about what you can expect with a wellness visit.

 What is a wellness visit?

-A wellness visit is a review of a patient’s health history, their family medical history and addresses any chronic conditions a patient is being treated for.
-We use that to create an individualized care plan for screenings and preventive interventions like vaccinations and cancer screenings that are recommended for them based on their age or their family history.
+A wellness visit is a review of a patient’s health history and their family medical history, and it addresses any chronic conditions a patient is being treated for.
+Providers use that to create an individualized care plan for screenings and preventive interventions like vaccinations and cancer screenings that are recommended for them based on their age or their family history.

-It’s important we have those conversations to make sure it is all considered because it can vary from person to person.
+It’s important to have those conversations to make sure all the information is considered because it can vary from person to person.

-Is it the same as a preventive visit?
+Is a wellness visit the same as a preventive visit?

 What type of questions and topics typically come up between doctor and patient during a wellness visit?

-Discuss changes in your health history or family history.
-You will have a conversation with your provider about anything that has been updated over the last year.
+• Changes in your health history or family history over the last year.
 Knowing this information is key for creating a personalized preventive health care plan.

 The adult wellness visit you describe is just one kind of visit.
 There are also child wellness visits and Medicare wellness visits.
-How do they vary from what you’ve just described?
+How do they vary?

 Because of those requirements, there are only certain things that can be addressed.
 If it goes beyond those regulations, then that adds to the visit, and it might not be included within the insurance coverage of a Medicare visit.